 Need help figuring it out?

-Universal Service Administrative Co., which operates the Lifeline fund created from a tax on phone service, has a toll-free information number for the EBB program, 833-511-0311
+Universal Service Administrative Co., a nonprofit that operates the Lifeline fund created from a tax on phone service, has a toll-free information number for the ACP program, at 833-511-0311.

 Look at longer-term program